thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 language, framework or tool and someone who hasn't lies in the _mental model_ they use.
 One person will have a clear and advanced one and the other will not.

-In this article I will show you the mental models I use with React every day that help me to solve, explain and debug even the hardest of problems.
+In this article, I will show you the mental models I use with React every day that help me to solve, explain and debug even the hardest of problems.

 > Whether you've been working with React for years or are just starting, having
-> a useful mental models is, in my opinion, the fastest way to feel confident
+> a useful mental model is, in my opinion, the fastest way to feel confident
 > working with it.

 ## What's a mental model?